 Just like anywhere else, OFWs in Saudi Arabia feel homesick not only because of their distance from their families but also plenty of things that are not accessible such as eating pork delicacies and consumption of liquor on most premises.

-Employer abuse: physical and emotional
+Workplace abuse: physical and emotional

-Tight airport restrictions.
+Tight airport restrictions